nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * A server (or proxy) authenticates to clients using different TLS certificates, each signed by a different Certificate Authority (CA), based on the geographic boundaries of user workloads.

-* Enterprise Customer Premise Equipment (CPE) provides on-premise computing that is a basis for defining geolocation boundaries.
+* Enterprise Customer Premise Equipment (CPE) provides on-premise computing that is a basis for defining geo-location boundaries.
 A telco network provides a means for communication between premises.

 * Construction & Engineering of SaaS workloads can benefit from attested geographic boundary data from end-user devices to restrict access within specific geo-political regions (e.g., California).